apache/flink/docs/content/docs/dev/datastream/fault-tolerance/checkpointing.md

 ### Waiting for the final checkpoint before task exit

 To ensure all the records could be committed for operators using the two-phase commit, the tasks would wait for the final checkpoint completed successfully after all the operators finished.
-The final checkpoint would be triggered immediately after all operators have reached end of data, without waiting for periodic triggering.
+The final checkpoint would be triggered immediately after all operators have reached end of data, without waiting for periodic triggering, but the job will need to wait for this final checkpoint to be completed.

 {{< top >}}